Leon Jackson: 2012–2016: Songwriting

 Jackson co-wrote The Voice UKs contestant Vince Kidd's debut single - "Sick Love" - along with Kidd.
+Jackson worked on a number of songs with Vince Kidd, with Kidd referring to Jackson as a "friend" and being "really very talented and a unique character".
+The partnership came from Jackson phoning Kidd to ask if he wanted to "hang out".
+Described as a situation that was "real spontaneous", Kidd claimed that the song is "controversial because we were just having fun, not caring who would hear it", and saying that the song "is the most unlikely song an X Factor winner would ever pen".

+The song was a moderate commercial success, debuting at thirty-four on the Hip Hop and R&B Singles Chart in the United Kingdom.
+Whilst it failed to reach the Top 100 of the official singles charts in the United Kingdom, it did appear within the Top 200 of the main UK Singles Charts.

-2016―present: Second album and charitable causes
+2016–present: Second album and charity

 As of 2016, Jackson has been residing in Los Angeles, California in the United States where he is writing and recording new music for a second studio album, however, as of September 2021, a release date or any further information about a forthcoming album has still to be announced.
 Jackson released a statement on his website in 2016 to fans, highlighting the reasons for Jackson's absence from the music industry following the release of his debut album in 2008.
 Jackson claimed that he felt he needed time to "evaluate everything that happened" and that he had to "fall in love with music again".

 Jackson has committed time and his influence to charitable causes, including raising money for the Glasgow Children's Hospital.
 In January 2024, Jackson posted on his official Instagram account indicating new music would be released in 2024.

 Other ventures

 Jackson supports the Children's Hospice Association Scotland (CHAS), a Scottish charity established to provide hospice services in Scotland for children and young people with life-limiting conditions.
 According to Jackson's own website: “As far as team Leon is concerned music is about life not the other way round.
 It’s a privilege to be able use your gifting to bring joy to people, travelling and paying the bills is a bonus".
 Following Jackson's X Factor win in 2007, Jackson appeared in his own web series, Leon's Life, which was solely broadcast on the social networking site, Bebo.

-Award show appearances

 In April 2008, Leon Jackson was awarded the Sunday Mail Young Scot Award at Glasgow City Hall for being a positive role model to young people.
 In 2011, Jackson was the host of the Sunday Mail 2011 Young Scot Awards which were held in August 2011 in Glasgow at the Glasgow International Hilton Hotel.
 In May 2011, he was nominated at the Johnnie Walker Blue Label "Great" Awards.